Fantasma-27/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is a readme for project shell, init files, variables and expansions
+this is a readme for the task on shell variables and expansions